madatoo/plantarium-ms3/README.md

 - they would like to know what the page is about, this means that the main topic is described clearly
 - easy and intuitive navigation throughout the webpage (divided into proper sections)
 - to find plant descriptions, their needs, photos and some advice on how to take care of them
-- know where to find important information for them (FAQ and navigation bar)
+- know where to find important information for them (navigation bar)
-- how to create own account to save items, which they found interesting

 ## Returning visitors are very often interested in:

 - reading more interesting descriptions of plants
-- creating their own plant book
 - sharing saved descriptions and pictures with others users
 - adding their own advice about taking care of the plants
 - adding pictures and descriptions of plants they alredy have
 - adding pictures and descriptions of plants they would like to have in the future
-- sorting the plants by type (flowes/shrubs etc.)
+- sorting the plants by place (Sun/Shade etc.)
-- sorting plants by the options "I have the plant" or "I want the plant"
 - editing saved plants
 - adding pictures from own gardens to inspire others